caituo27/caituo27.github.io/_posts/2023/08/2023-08-27-create-dynamic-text-on-a-path-with-html-svg-and-css.md

 ---
 layout: post
-title: "Create Dynamic Text on a Path with HTML, SVG, and CSS"
+title: "Crafting Dynamic Text Paths with HTML, SVG, and CSS: A Guide to Responsive and Accessible Graphics"
 date: "2023-08-27"
+video_id: "91A4-iYK1zY"
 categories:
   - "css"
   - "html5"